DarshanRokkad/Student_Performance_Indicator/README.md

 │
 ├── .gitignore                           <-- used to ignore the unwanted file and folders │
-├── app.py                               <-- flask web application to take input from user and render output │
+├── application.py                       <-- flask web application to take input from user and render output │
+├── Dockerfile                           <-- Contains code to build and run a docker image │
 ├── README.md                            <-- used to display the information about the project │